SarahLN/Pen-Test-Tracker/README.md

 4. Create the database schema, tables, etc. - This can be done by running the [create_db.sql](./docs/create_db.sql) script on the database.

+5. Install Python - This app was built and tested with Python 3.6.5.
+The following packages are required:

+    * NmapParser

+    * sqlalchemy

+    * pandas

 Once all of these dependencies have been installed, the app can be run by downloading a local copy of the git repository and running
 ```shell